 Is Westside Food Bank Open?

 Westside Food Bank is distributing more food than ever to meet the great need for food assistance during the coronavirus pandemic.
 Please note we have reopened to the public Monday – Friday from 9am – 5pm but please call before you visit to make sure someone is in the office.

 Can Westside Food Bank Still Buy the Food People Need?

 Wholesale food costs are increasing due to COVID-19, and the food supply chain is undergoing rapid changes as its many players navigate the current crisis.
-To counteract these changes, we are buying more food than usual to ensure that our warehouse is well stocked throughout the pandemic, and suspending all pending member agency fees.
+To counteract these changes, we have been buying more food than usual to ensure that our warehouse is well stocked throughout the pandemic, and suspending all pending member agency fees.
 This is especially important so that our agencies can continue to distribute a wide variety of fresh fruits and vegetables, frozen meat, eggs, soups and stews without interruption.